Dornakal Assembly constituency

 Dornakal Assembly constituency is a ST reserved constituency of Telangana Legislative Assembly, India.
 This region is occupied by more scheduled tribes in highest number.
 It is one of 12 constituencies in combined Warangal district, and one of the constituencies of Mahabubabad district.
 It is part of Mahabubabad Lok Sabha constituency.

-Redya Naik is the current MLA of the constituency.
+Ram Chander Naik is the current MLA of the constituency.

 Mandals

 The Assembly Constituency presently comprises the following Mandals: